DanielESolbakk/Patch-and-Release/README.md

 ### **1. Key Questions to Ask Yourselves**

-These questions will help shape your initial process:
+These questions will help shape the initial process:

 - **What types of changes qualify as patches?**
   - Bug fixes only?
 Minor enhancements?